Enhanced KYC via External Vendor Integration

 My role

-As the sole designer in the company, I collaborate closely with product managers, engineers, and key stakeholders—particularly the compliance team—on the eKYC integration initiative.
-I'm responsible for the end-to-end design process, including prototyping, user research, technical discussions with engineers, user testing with compliance, and UI design across both the investor-facing web and mobile platforms, as well as the internal system.
+For this initiative, I collaborate closely with product managers, engineers, and key stakeholders, particularly the compliance team on the eKYC integration initiative.
+I'm responsible for the end-to-end design process, including user research, prototyping, technical discussions with engineers, user testing with compliance, and UI design across both the investor-facing web and mobile platforms, as well as the internal system.

-As our investor platform expanded across Southeast Asia, enabling a fast and compliant onboarding process became a key priority.
-Currently, the KYC verification journey varies depending on how investors sign up.
+As our investor platform grows to support over 20,000 investors across Southeast Asia, enabling a fast and compliant onboarding experience has become a key priority.
+To support this, we needed to streamline the KYC (Know Your Customer) verification process.

-For Singpass users, their details are submitted via Singpass, and the compliance team verifies their records through Artemis.
+• For Singpass users, their details are submitted via Singpass.
+The compliance team then verifies their information by cross-checking the records on Artemis.

 Problem

-To automate the KYC process, we identified opportunities to reduce manual effort and improve the experience, especially for non-Singpass investors.
+We identified opportunities to reduce manual effort and improve the experience, especially for non-Singpass investors:

-First, we needed to automatically read and verify documents, removing the need for time-consuming manual checks and face-to-face verifications.
+1. The first opportunity is to automatically read and verify documents, eliminating the need for time-consuming manual checks and face-to-face verifications - This would benefit non-Singpass users.

 Solution